-The Earned Income Tax Credit (EITC) is a tax credit for people who have earned a low to moderate income.
+The Earned Income Tax Credit (EITC) is a tax credit for individuals and families who have earned a low to moderate income.
 The EITC is the #1 antipoverty program in the nation.
 As of December 2020, approximately 25 million eligible workers and families nationwide received roughly \$62 billion back from the EITC.

-Eligible tax filers can receive up to \$6,935 for the 2022 tax year, depending on income and family size.
+Eligible tax filers can receive up to \$7,430 for the 2023 tax year, depending on income and family size.
 Single filers without children are eligible.

-- File a federal income tax return

-- Have income between \$1 \$59.187

-- File with a Social Security Number (SSN) that is valid for employment

-- Be a U.S. citizen or resident alien all year - If you are single without any dependents, you must be at least 25 years old, but under 65 as of December 31 - You cannot be: - Married and filing separately unless you meet an exception: - Lived apart from their spouse for the last 6 months of the year OR - Are legally separated according to state law under a legal separation agreement OR - Have a decree of separate maintenance and didn't live in the same household as their spouse at the end of the year. - Be a dependent of another person
+- File a federal income tax return - Have earned income between \$1-\$63,398 - If you have investment income, it must be below \$11,000 - File with a Social Security Number (SSN) that is valid for employment - Be a U.S. citizen or resident alien all year - If you are single without any dependents, you must be at least 25 years old, but under 65 as of December 31 - You cannot be: - Married and filing separately unless you meet an exception: - Lived apart from their spouse for the last 6 months of the year OR - Are legally separated according to state law under a legal separation agreement OR - Have a decree of separate maintenance and didn't live in the same household as their spouse at the end of the year - Be a dependent of another person

-- The federal EITC is only available for those filing with a Social Security Number (SSN).
-However, now singles and couples who have Social Security numbers can claim the credit, even if their children don't have SSNs.
+The federal EITC is only available for those filing with a Social Security Number (SSN).
+However, beginning in the 2021 tax year, singles, and couples who have Social Security numbers can claim the credit, even if their children don't have SSNs.
 In this instance, they would get the smaller credit available to childless workers.
 In the past, these filers didn't qualify for the credit.
-Read on for other tax credits that are now eligible for ITIN filers. - Taxpayers with an Individual Tax Identification Number (ITIN) are still eligible for other credits, including the CalEITC!
+Read on for other tax credits that are now eligible for ITIN filers. • Taxpayers with an Individual Tax Identification Number (ITIN) are still eligible for other credits, including the CalEITC!
 Continue reading for more information.